rochabr/rochabr.github.io/_posts/2016-02-10-revisiting-my-inner-developer.markdown

 So, here I am.
 Trying to change my professional life, trying to get more confidence and, most importantly, trying to get cured from this "syndrome thing".

-By rerouting my focus to relearning what I forgot, I hope to become a better developer.
+By rerouting my focus to relearn what I forgot, I hope to become a better developer.
 Not for the organization that I’m currently working for, but for myself.

 [bluesoft-talk]: https://www.youtube.com/watch?v=8t6dJudTdTE